Harry Styles’ New Album Is Inspired By ‘Sadness And Sex’

 Holland also asked Harry about the songwriters he looks up to and what songs he wishes he had written.

-“Maybe ‘Right Down The Line’ by Gerry Rafferty.
+“Maybe ‘Right Down the Line’ by Gerry Rafferty.
 I just love it, it’s a groove,” the “Sign of the Times” chart-topper explained.

 He also said any Harry Nilsson song because when he’s in the studio creating new tracks, he listens to him a lot.
 Styles expressed that his love for Nilsson is strong because he’s good at not taking it too seriously and feels he should be the same way sometimes.